Raid of Panipat (1770): Aftermath

 The Sikhs reached Delhi on 10 January.
-No action was fought due to the wait of reinforcements.
-When they arrived, Zabita Khan put up strong resistance and the Sikhs offered Khan one lakh rupees to withdraw from the countryside around Delhi.
-Negotiations failed and the Sikhs were forced to retreat.
+No action was fought due to the wait for reinforcements.
+When they arrived, Zabita Khan put up strong resistance, and the Sikhs offered Khan one lakh rupees to withdraw from the countryside around Delhi.
+Negotiations failed, and the Sikhs were forced to retreat.
 Najib ad-Dawlah died on 31 October 1770 which made Zabita Khan the second richest person in northern India.